Jesse Senko, PI

 Arizona State University

 Emily Bowen is an Accelerated Bachelor’s/Master’s student in Biology at Arizona State University.
-Her Master’s research will consist of analyzing underwater camera footage to understand sea turtle and elasmobranch behavioral interactions with pound net fishing gear in North Carolina.
+Her Master’s research will consist of assessing and reducing bycatch of protected species in North Carolina gillnet and pound net fisheries.

 Andrea Kraetzer